 With no need to schedule a doctor’s appointment — or the need of health insurance, for that matter — a free blood pressure test is a no-brainer measure you can take as early as this afternoon to ensure good, lasting heart health.

-The nexus between emotional well-being — particularly stress — and its relation to cardiac health has been well-documented.
+The nexus between emotional well-being — particularly stress — and cardiac health has been well-documented.

 “Distressing emotions such as depression, stress, and most potently anger have been linked to heart disease,” says psychologist Steven M. Sultanoff, a professor at Pepperdine University.
 “As such, emotional self-management is a key aspect of maintaining a healthy heart.”